tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - Team Members page - Who we are - board of directors team members
 - Pages to review - Home Page, Donations Page, About Page, Menu, Take Action Page
 - Do you have a copy of the logo design file
+- emailed V and C with updates on next steps and asked for members names 2-12-24